wesleyvanderlee/Thesis/Literature/BSc. FSM Learner/Modifications.md

 The eventual time for learning the 'From'-part of the application took a total time of 01:13 hours!
 The results look as follows:

-![alt text](./run1205-4.png "Run on From Menu from 9292 app")
+![alt text](./run1205-4.png "Run on From Menu from 9292 app") The FSM logs that accompany the FSM image can be found [here](https://raw.githubusercontent.com/wesleyvanderlee/Thesis/master/Literature/BSc.%20FSM%20Learner/runs/run1205-4).